 Traditional Medicine in the Shadow of Modern Virology

-Think of military tactics where, if you can position the battle where the terrain is favorable to you, you can win against a much stronger, better equipped force.
+Think of military tactics where, if you can position the battle where the terrain is favorable to you, you can win against a much stronger, better-equipped force.
 If the troops have the high ground they can pin down the enemy and win.

-Typically in modern medicine thinking and approach, the focus is on the particular pathogen and not how to make the terrain as favorable as possible for human survival.
+Typically in modern medicine thinking and approach, the focus is on the particular pathogen and not on how to make the terrain as favorable as possible for human survival.
 As my colleagues and I look at the epidemiological data, as we do for every other outbreak, we notice that, while extremely contagious and risky to certain age groups, healthy people are doing just fine against this outbreak.
 Period, the end.
 So, let’s spend our time and efforts on getting us as keeping us as healthy as possible as this thing goes around.
 We just need to take the “high” ground in the fight.